 How to Obtain Benefits

-You or your beneficiary may begin receiving payment of your plan benefits, other than in-service withdrawals, when you retire, die, become disabled, or terminate your employment with Boston University.
+In general, you or your beneficiary may begin receiving payment of your Supplemental Retirement & Savings Plan benefits when you retire, die, become disabled, or terminate your employment with Boston University.
 Some choices regarding the form of payment are available to you.
 However, if your total account balances are $5,000 or less, the plan has the right to pay them out in a lump-sum cash payment.

 Any payments you receive before age 59½ may be subject to a 10% penalty tax in addition to regular income tax (if applicable) unless one of a limited number of exceptions applies.